 Salary and Job Outlook for Emergency Nurse Practitioners

-The Bureau of Labor Statistics states that nursing is one of the fastest growing occupations and is expected to reach 31% over the next decade.
+The Bureau of Labor Statistics states that nurse practitioners is one of the fastest growing occupations and is expected to grow by 40% through 2031.